 A dear friend of mine, Bobby Aazami, mentioned to me a while back that he was working on a monologue called The Six Million Dollar Kid, and if any of you have ever met Bobby, you know that he’s hilarious, and a great storyteller too.
 “What’s it about?”
 I asked Bobby.
-“My experience as a victim of child sex abuse.” he replied.
+“My experience as a survivor of child sex abuse.” he replied.
 Oh… that wasn’t the answer I had expected to hear…

 I recently had the privilege of attending Bobby’s one-man show called The Six Million Dollar Kid live in Sydney, Australia, and it was an amazing evening of music and storytelling about the heavy topic of child abuse.
 The event was emotional, and had me laughing one minute and crying the next.
 Even though it was difficult and confronting, it was still full of love and hope, and thoughts of it still linger in my mind, even now some months later.